Moving From the UK to Liechtenstein

 Liechtenstein is not a member of the European Union, thus, not many things have changed for UK nationals since the end of the Brexit transmission.
 However, if you have decided to move to the small principality, you must pass through some bureaucratic formalities first.
 This usually is the weary part of the whole moving abroad process, but don’t worry, as Liechtenstein keeps bureaucracy to a minimum.

-Liechtenstein is a member of the Schengen Area and the European Economic Area, and as of 1 January 2021, UK citizens can travel up to 90-days within the Schengen Area in a 180-day period without needing a visa.
+Liechtenstein is a member of the Schengen Area and the European Economic Area, and as of 1 January 2021, UK citizens can travel up to 90 days within the Schengen Area in a 180-day period without needing a visa.
 Still, you must register at your local office of resident services.
-However, if your plants are to stay there for more than three months, you must apply for a residence permit with the local authority.
-There are two types of residence permits that one can acquire, and they are:
+However, if you plan to stay there for more than three months, you must apply for a residence permit with the local authority.

 • temporary residence permit (valid for 5 years)